Skip to main content

 • Marginal: Short-Run Marginal Costs (SRMC)

-A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for large-scale cases.
+A careful implementation has been done to avoid numerical problems by scaling parameters, variables, and equations of the optimization problem, allowing the model to be used for large-scale cases.

 Installation

-There are 2 ways to get all required packages under Windows.
-We recommend using the Python distribution Anaconda.
-If you don’t want to use it or already have an existing Python (version 3.8 | 3.9 recommended, 2.7 is supported as well) installation, you can also download the required packages by yourself.
+There are 2 ways to get all the required packages under Windows.
+We recommend using the Python distribution Miniconda.
+If you don’t want to use it or already have an existing Python (version 3.11) installation, you can also download the required packages by yourself.

 Solvers